kerberos-io/vault/examples/kafka-handler/README.md

-# Kerberos Storage - A Kafka handler
+# Kerberos Vault - A Kafka handler

 The purpose of this exercise will cover following steps:

 1. Setup a Kafka broker,
-2. Connect Kerberos Storage to Kafka,
+2. Connect Kerberos Vault to Kafka,
 3. Retrieve and process real-time messages,
-4. Fetch related recording from Kerberos Storage API.
+4. Fetch related recording from Kerberos Vault API.
 5. Execute a color histogram algorithm.

-By doing this exercise you have to make sure you have a running kubernetes (k8s) cluster and properly setup [Kerberos Enterprise](https://doc.kerberos.io/enterprise/installation) and [Kerberos Storage](https://doc.kerberos.io/storage/installation).
+By doing this exercise you have to make sure you have a running kubernetes (k8s) cluster and properly setup [Kerberos Enterprise](https://doc.kerberos.io/enterprise/installation) and [Kerberos Vault](https://doc.kerberos.io/vault/installation).

-After installation make sure you have connected on or more cameras to Kerberos Enterprise and have one or more providers (Azure, AWS, GCP or Minio) connected to Kerberos Storage.
+After installation make sure you have connected on or more cameras to Kerberos Enterprise and have one or more providers (Azure, AWS, GCP or Minio) connected to Kerberos Vault.

 Ok..
 Let's go!